 - This infection is most often caused by streptococci or staphylococci.

-- Redness, pain, and tenderness are felt over an area of skin, and some people have a fever, chills, and other more serious symptoms.
+- Redness, pain, and tenderness are felt over an area of skin, the skin often feels warm to the touch, and some people have a fever, chills, and other more serious symptoms.

 - The diagnosis is based on a doctor's evaluation and sometimes laboratory tests.

 - Antibiotics are needed to treat the infection.

 Cellulitis is most commonly caused by Streptococcus and Staphylococcus bacteria.
 Streptococci spread rapidly in the skin because they produce enzymes that hinder the ability of the tissue to confine the infection.
 Cellulitis that is caused by staphylococci usually occurs around open wounds and pus-filled pockets (skin abscesses).

 Many other bacteria can cause cellulitis.
 Recently, a strain of Staphylococcus that is resistant to previously effective antibiotics has become a more common cause of cellulitis.
 This strain is called methicillin-resistant Staphylococcus aureus (MRSA).
 People who are exposed in a hospital or nursing facility commonly acquire a particular strain of MRSA that may respond differently to antibiotics than other strains of MRSA that are more common outside health care facilities.